We can build faith, as well as

 Please bear with me here!

 More powerful evidence – and I confidently refer to it as ‘palpable’ or virtually ‘tangible’ to us individually – can be found in churches that belong to the Pentecostal/ Charismatic movement.
 And, hey, I know just how difficult it may be for someone, who has never had contact with this stuff, to accept those words.
-My analytical brain certainly struggled with it, before I trialled that area of the church for myself decades ago!
+My analytical brain certainly struggled with the possibility, before I trialled that area of the church for myself decades ago!

 The contents of this section of the website, beginning with the fourth article, actually gets into that real interesting stuff.
 I am referring to that ‘palpable’ evidence of God’s presence in the Church that is.
 He is certainly willing to personally engage with us in that area of the Church, when it is right for him to do so.
 If and when we are ready for it of course.